BouchardLab/pyuoi/paper/paper.md

 * Extraction of characteristic single nucleotide polymorphisms for the prediction of phenotypes in mice.

-However, the algorithms implemented in `PyUoI` are broadly applicable and not limited to these contexts.
+However, the algorithms implemented in `PyUoI` are broadly applicable to problems where enforcement of sparsity at minimal cost to bias are desired.

 # Acknowledgements